 Prior to January 31, 2011, the Fund was a private investment fund managed by the Advisor with policies, guidelines and restrictions that were, in all material respects, equivalent to those of the Fund.
 Class A and Class I shares commenced operations on January 31, 2011, while Class C shares commenced operations on January 31, 2013.
 Prior to January 31, 2013, Class A shares were known as Class S shares.
 (Class A shares have the same operating expenses as Class S shares.)
 The Class I performance information shown for periods prior to January 31, 2011 is that of the private investment fund managed by the Advisor that is the predecessor of the Fund not adjusted for Fund expenses.
 Performance shown prior to January 31, 2011, for Class A shares reflects the performance of the private investment fund restated to reflect Class A sales loads and expenses.
-Performance of Class I shares for the period from February 1, 2011 to January 30, 2013 restated to reflect Class C expenses.
+Performance shown prior to the inception of Class C shares reflects the performance of the private investment fund for periods prior to January 31, 2011 to January 30, 2013 restated to reflect Class C expenses.
 The Class C shares' average annual total return for the 10-year period assumes that Class C shares automatically converted to Class A shares 8 years after the start of the period.
-The Class C shares' average annual total return for the since period period cannot be calculated as the Class A shares had not been launched as of 8/20/2004, 8 years after the inception date of the Brandes Emerging Markets Value Fund.
+The Class C shares' average annual total return for the since pirod period cannot be calculated as the Class A shares had not been launched as of 8/20/2004, 8 years after the inception date of the Brandes Emerging Markets Value Fund.
 Class R6 shares commenced operations on July 11, 2016.
-Performance shown prior to the inception of Class R6 shares reflects the performance of Class I shares reflects the performance of Class I shares for the period shares and the Brandes been launched as of 8/20/2004, 8 years after the inception date of the Brandes to the Brandes to the Sume period commence of Class I shares.
+Performance shown prior to the inception of Class R6 shares reflects the performance shown prior to the since period operations on July 11, 2016.
+Performance shown prior to the inception of Class R6 shares reflects the performance of Class I shares.